Australian Solicitors’ Conduct Rules

 Subsequent to the ASCR Review, further amendments were proposed in respect of Rule 42 (Anti- Discrimination and Harassment).
 This further review of Rule 42 was a result of the Law Council’s July 2020 National Roundtable Addressing Sexual Harassment and the subsequent consultations informing the Law Council’s National Action Plan to Reduce Sexual Harassment in the Australian legal profession (NAP).

-The Law Council is now working with the Uniform Law, state and territory jurisdictions to implement the revised Rule 42 in accordance with the processes of those jurisdictions.
+Following the above Reviews the Law Council is now working with the Uniform Law, state and territory jurisdictions to implement the revised Rules, in accordance with the processes of those jurisdictions.

 Commentary to the Australian Solicitors' Conduct Rules